 A DIY fan and her husband have totally transformed their backyard into a calm and sociable area.
 The pair, who have a young baby, redesigned the area to make it really work for them.
-The result is a stylish, multi-functional backyard to unwind in.
+The result is a stylish, multi-functional backyard, with plenty of the best garden furniture, to unwind in.

 - See also: Outdoor living spaces – 20 ways to create a cool and cozy outdoor living room this year

 With plenty of seating, an outdoor rug and a parasol, they've effectively gained a whole new room in their home.

 Lori Beach had always wanted a low-maintenance garden and a safe space for their baby to play in.
 Having renovated the inside of the house and the front garden, they felt it only made sense to do the back garden, too.

 'The previous garden did not make full use of the small space we had, so I had to re-design the entire garden,' says Lori.
 'This meant removing everything to start with a blank canvas.